 There are at least two different ghosts that have been spotted at the bed & breakfast on a regular basis.

-A young boy has been seen on both the second and third floors of the larger structure.
+A young boy has been seen on the larger structure’s second and third floors.

 The third floor is also where people have seen the ghost of a woman hanging around.